 Which AlumiGlo lights should I use?

-Hands down, our AlumiGlo FlounderPro 2850 (30W COB) is our most popular light for gigging and bully-netting but the smaller AlumiGlo FlounderPro 1550 (15W COB) also works great corner lighting and handheld lights.
+Hands down, our AlumiGlo FlounderPro 2850 (30W COB) is our most popular light for gigging and bully-netting.
 These small compact lights produce more overall lumens for the money and can be easily mounted to fit any size or type of boat.
-The COB LED lights utilizes a water tight anodized aluminum housing which simply screw into a 1.25” Schedule 40 female fitting.
+The lights utilize a water tight anodized aluminum housing which into a 1.25” Schedule 40 female fitting.
 Their small size allows them to be mounted and aimed in any direction using different PVC fittings.
 Having the ability to simply aim the small light at different angles allows you to illuminate the water from the left front corner to the right front corner of the boat while only using a few lights.
-Since the light uses a single 15W or 30W COB LED, you don’t have to worry about solder joints vibrating loose and multiple LEDs going out over time.
+Since the light uses a single 30W COB LED, you don’t have to worry about solder joints vibrating loose and multiple LEDs going out over time.
 These lights are for below water use only!

-If using your own power-cord, we recommend using 16-gauge wire when coupling (3) lights together and 14-gauge wire when wiring up to (6) lights together.
-You should not wire more than (6) consecutive lights together using one power-cord.
-Please call 785-621-2646 with questions.
+If using your own power-cord, we recommend using 16-gauge wire when coupling (3) lights together.
+Due to amperage overload, we do not recommend using more than (3) lights with one power-cord.

 Building a FlounderPro 8550 (PDF)